MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/Grammars.md

 Language component MCArrayTypes provides possibilities to add arrays, such as `Person[]` or `int[][]`.

+### [SIUnitTypes4Math.mc4](https://git.rwth-aachen.de/monticore/languages/siunits) for Physical SI Units (stable)

+The known units `s, m, kg, A, K, mol, cd` from the international system of units (SI Units) and  their kombinations, such as `km/h` or `mg`, etc. can be used as ordinary types (instead of only numbers without concrete).
+The typecheck is extended to prevent e.g. assignment of a weight to a length variable, or to add appropriate conversion, when a `km/h`-based velocity is e.g. stored in a `m/s`-based variable.

+The grammar resides in the [MontiCore/SIunits](https://github.com/MontiCore/siunits/blob/master/src/main/grammars/de/monticore/SIUnits.md) project.

+### [SIUnitTypes4Computing.mc4.mc4](https://git.rwth-aachen.de/monticore/languages/siunits) for Physical SI Units (stable)

+Includes the types from `SIUnitTypes4Math`(see above), like `km/h`, but also allows to add a resolution, such as `km/h<int>`.
+Here SI Unit types, like `km/h<.>`, are used as generic type constructor that may take a number type, such as `int`, `long`, `double`, `float` as argument.

+The grammar resides in the [MontiCore/SIunits](https://github.com/MontiCore/siunits/blob/master/src/main/grammars/de/monticore/SIUnits.md) project.

 ## Symbols: List of Grammars in package `de.monticore.symbols`